 Do you regularly do donuts in abandoned parking lots to relieve the tension of work-related driving (or dream about it)?
 Make sure you're wearing your seatbelt while you do that.
 And unfortunately the repairs to your wheels and steering are probably not going to be a covered business expense.
-But there might some legit expenses you can take.
+But there might some other legit expenses you can take.

 When it comes to claiming auto expenses for business use of your car, we've got two methods to choose from: the standard mileage rate or actual expenses.

 Standard mileage is the rate the government sets for operating a vehicle and it has a bunch of stuff built in, like maintenance, gas, etc. And generally it often provides the best result.
-Plus you can take a few expenses on top, like: But you are limited in the additional expenses you can take on top of that, but you can also take things like:
+Plus you can take a few expenses on top, like:

 - parking fees

 - personal property tax

 The other option is to lay out your actual expenses, i.e. all the money you spent on the car in a given year (then we take the percentage that was for business).
 NOTE: In most cases, this method will actually result in less of a business expense than the standard mileage rate, so if you're not sure, go with standard mileage and we can talk more in your appointment.